 Personally, I can’t write copy unless I believe in what I’m writing about.
 I need to feel like I’m genuinely helping someone learn something through my content.
 I know that what I’m trying to sell may not suit everybody’s needs and that’s okay.
 But if I have provided readers with some type of value, then no matter whether they buy or not, I feel I have helped them make a good decision.
 And if they become a customer, our relationship is already built on positive goodwill.

-That’s the place to start with digital marketing, and what we talk about extensively in our Digital Marketing Principles course.
+That’s the place to start with digital marketing.
 It’s the key to success and it’s much easier to sell when you are not selling, but satisfying – through your content.